-To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out this comprehensive discussion of snorkeling in the Caribbean.
+For more information concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read our extensive guide to snorkeling in the Caribbean.

 Jolly Harbour may not be the best location for independent snorkeling, but it remains a possibility, and you can't go wrong hiring a local guide to show you the ropes.
 Whatever option ends up working out best for you, making sure you carve out some time specifically for snorkeling is a must.